-There is general packing information in the Travel Resources section of your Study Abroad Handbook, and you will get a suggested packing list for SAS at Orientation 2.
+There is general packing information in the Travel Resources section of your Study Abroad Handbook, and you will get a suggested packing list in your orientation resources.
 In addition, you should know the following:

 Weather

 As a moving program, the weather will be ever changing.
 Again, do your research on the locations and time of year you will be there.
 Other parts of the world have opposite seasons than us so don't assume you will experience summer during Wisconsin's summer.